-In 1995 The California College of Ayurveda (CCA) opened its doors with the commitment to provide the finest Ayurvedic education available in the United States and in fact, to provide Ayurvedic education on par with our colleagues in India.
-Today, nearly two years later, this goal has became a reality.
+In 1995, the California College of Ayurveda (CCA) opened its doors with the commitment to provide the finest Ayurvedic education available in the United States, and to provide Ayurvedic education on par with our colleagues in India.
+Today, over twenty years later, this goal has became a reality.

 The College attracts a diverse body of students from around the world.
 Considered the first clinically-oriented program of study to exist outside of India, the CCA program has been approved for its authenticity and comprehensive approach through Ayurved/Shikshan Mandal, a government-authorized accrediting agency in India.
 This acknowledgment allows these graduates to perform an additional internship in India if they desire.